An $(\aleph_0,k+2)$-Theorem for $k$-Transversals: Introduction

 \subsection{Follow-up work}

-After the initial version of this paper, which contained a proof of Theorem~\ref{Thm:Main1} only in the special case of families of $(r,R)$-fat balls, appeared at the SoCG'22 conference~\cite{KP22}, Ghosh and Nandi~\cite{GN22} obtained several generalizations of the results.
+After the initial version of this paper, which contained a proof of Theorem~\ref{Thm:Main1} only in the special case of families of $(r,R)$-fat balls, had appeared at the SoCG'22 conference~\cite{KP22}, several works followed up on its results.

+Ghosh and Nandi~\cite{GN22} obtained several generalizations of the results of~\cite{KP22}.
 First, they obtained \emph{colorful} versions of the results of~\cite{KP22}, in the spirit of B\'{a}r\'{a}ny's colorful Helly theorem~\cite{Bar82}.
 The generalization to a colorful version is more challenging than usual, as for infinite families, it is not even clear what the natural notion of `colorful' is, and indeed, two different notions are studied in~\cite{GN22}.
 Second, the authors of~\cite{GN22} obtained a generalizarion of the results of~\cite{KP22} to families of bounded convex sets in $\mathbb{R}^2$ (for $k=1$) and of bounded convex balls in $\mathbb{R}^d$ (for all $k<d$), under the additional assumption that the family is a so-called \emph{$k$-growing sequence} (see~\cite[Def.~16, Thms.~17,18]{GN22}).
 The latter result is a special case of our Theorem~\ref{Thm:Main1}, which obtains the same conclusion for families of balls with no restriction on the diameter and with no `growing sequence' assumption.

+Chakraborty, Ghosh, and Nandi~\cite{CGN23} gave necessary and sufficient conditions for an infinite collection of axis-parallel boxes in $\mathbb{R}^d$ to be pierceable by finitely many axis-parallel $k$-flats, where $0 \le k < d$.
+They also discussed colorful versions of their result.